ibm-cloud-docs/openwhisk/pkg_obstorage.md

   ```
   {: pre}

-In addition to the `object-read` action, you can use other actions included in the installable `cloud-object-storage` package.
+In addition to the `object-read` action, you can use other actions that are included in the installable `cloud-object-storage` package.

 ### Binding credentials to your action
 {: #pkg_obstorage_ev_bind}